 |Response rates from suppliers

 In fiscal 2018, we conducted internal audits of suppliers in Thailand and third-party audits of suppliers in China, both based on the RBA Code of Conduct, and identified issues to be addressed.
 We provided feedback about the audit results for each supplier and requested for corrective actions for areas needing improvements.
-We will continue to conduct the audit of suppliers in fiscal 2019.

 Every year, we select suppliers that have demonstrated excellent performance related to product quality, delivery time, environmental protection, CSR activities etc. and made significant contributions to the Ricoh Group’s business development.
 We set Ricoh Group’s criteria and select suppliers with the result of the latest one year.
 Manager of Global Procurement Division awards the selected suppliers directly and has built up strong relationships with the suppliers and aimed to goal for achievement of SDGs.